top of page

 On the Least Desirable list are the foods that have probably contributed to your weight gain in the past.
 Remove one or two of these per week.

 Use Tapping (also known as Emotional Freedom Technique or EFT) to eliminate cravings for any of the foods you find difficult to let go of.
+Not familiar with this simple but powerful energy technique?
+Download my complimentary e-book, Conquer Food Cravings with EFT.

 Please remember that healthy eating is about adding selected foods to your diet, and not just taking foods out.
 For those of you who have been in low-fat mode, there is a good chance that you are not consuming enough protein and healthy fat, and you will need to add more selections from those food groups.